READY, SET … OPEN COOP!

 I first became aware of Chicken House in late 2015, in a bar at the National Theatre.

 I was there to celebrate my friend Sam’s birthday, and many of his colleagues from the theatre were there too.
 One of those colleagues was MG Leonard, who Sam was excited to introduce as the soon-to-be-published author of Beetle Boy.

 At this point I’d only just begun to secretly tinker with an idea for a children’s novel of my own, doodling an inky picture of a dilapidated pier, cut off from the land and swaying in the tide on four stilt-like legs.
 The image had come to me from my love of Brighton’s West Pier, and the thought of who might make a home in such an inhospitable environment ... a boy who is part-fish, of course!

 I’d never met a real-life children’s author before those fateful drinks at the National.
-I had loved the idea of becoming one as a kid, and like many of my generation had developed into a voracious reader having grown up alongside Harry Potter.
+I had loved the idea of becoming one as a kid, and had developed into a voracious reader in my teen years.
 But like those other childhood dreams of going into space or running off to join the circus, being an author was not something that had ever seemed realistic.
 And yet, here was a children’s author soon to be published by Chicken House.
 Sitting at the same long table as me and my friends.

 Despite having only a few chapters of my secret novel on the page, I couldn’t resist looking at the Chicken House website to see how, one day, I might be able to get their attention myself.
 Like most other publishing houses, Chicken House doesn't accept unsolicited manuscripts, but I was intrigued to find details of The Times/Chicken House Children’s Fiction Competition.
 I made a mental note and promised myself that one day – when I finally had a finished novel – I would enter.